hsk8s (Hyperscience Kubernetes CLI)

 hsk8s image stream 0123456789.dkr.ecr.us-east-1.amazonaws.com --token $HS_TOKEN --aws

-Note: In the command above, replace "0123456789.dkr.ecr.us-east-1.amazonaws.com" with your ECR registry endpoint.
+Note: In the command above, replace 0123456789.dkr.ecr.us-east-1.amazonaws.com with your ECR registry endpoint.
 Note that it doesn't contain the repository name.
 You can obtain the name through the AWS Console or CLI.

-docker pull docker.cloudsmith.io/hyperscience/prod/postgres:12.10.0
+docker pull docker.cloudsmith.io/hyperscience/prod/postgres:16.6-alpine

-docker tag docker.cloudsmith.io/hyperscience/prod/postgres:12.10.0 0123456789.dkr.ecr.us-east-1.amazonaws.com/trainer:postgres...12.10-alpine
+docker tag docker.cloudsmith.io/hyperscience/prod/postgres:16.6-alpine 0123456789.dkr.ecr.us-east-1.amazonaws.com/trainer:postgres...16.6-alpine

-docker push 0123456789.dkr.ecr.us-east-1.amazonaws.com/trainer:postgres...12.10-alpine
+docker push 0123456789.dkr.ecr.us-east-1.amazonaws.com/trainer:postgres...16.6-alpine

 Streaming Images to Google Artifact Registry

 To push to GCP's Artifact Registry, you must first configure its authentication as explained in Google's Store Docker container images in Artifact Registry.
+The user pushing the images will require the Artifact Registry Writer role (roles/artifactregistry.writer) (see Google’s Artifact Registry Roles and Permissions).

 Then, running the following command will push all images that Hyperscience needs to the my-repo repository.
 In contrast to other Docker registries, you will need to create only the top-level repository in GAR.
 The others will be created automatically when the first image is pushed.